 My friends, after all, didn’t know or care who played Freddy Krueger or Jason Voorhees.
 When those characters popped up in Wishmaster, they didn’t have any idea who those people were.
 It was like I knew some kind of secret, which seems ridiculous in a post-IMDb world.

 Sure, all the character motivations are really explicitly spelled out and the audience is at times talked down to in a way you wouldn’t expect from Peter Atkins, but there’s a lot to recommend in Wishmaster.
 Even if the parts are ultimately better than the whole, there are some really strong parts.
 Our heroine isn’t bad and it’s kind of refreshing to see a character like that who’s not interested in the best friend until he’s gone, giving her a more emotional stake in the fight against the Djinn.

 It’s also great to see a battle between the heroine and the villain that doesn’t wind up being another case of a woman in her underwear wrestling with a monster.
 Even some of the best horror films hit this point eventually, but Wishmaster is set up by virtue of its premise to be a battle of wits.
 That’s ultimately what the story becomes and it’s so refreshing to see a female protagonist in a monster movie like this not just using her intelligence, but needing to be defined by it for the sake of the overall story.

 We’ve got great cameos, great creature effects and a powerful, truly memorable villain performance by Andrew Divoff.
-Even if the story is messy, even if it gets rocky in the second act, Wishmaster’s kind of impossible not to have fun with.
-It’s not a horror classic on the level of A Nightmare on Elm Street or Hellraiser and it doesn’t have to be.
-It’s its own thing with its own style and tone and those are ultimately the things that make it memorable.
+Even if the story is messy, even if it gets rocky in the second act, Wishmaster is kind of impossible not to have fun with.
+It’s not a horror classic on the level of A Nightmare on Elm Street or Hellraiser but it doesn’t have to be.
+Wishmaster is its own thing with its own style and tone and that is what make it memorable.